Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 - Before you perform the cleaning, you will make a copy of the original data.
 - During cleaning, use the define-code-test framework and clearly document it.
-- Cleaning includes merging individual pieces of data according to the rules of tidy data.
+- Cleaning includes merging individual pieces of data according to the rules of [tidy data].